Lazarus Stars: Numerical investigations of stellar evolution with star-lifting as a life extension strategy: Discussion

-Taking place over billions of years, the total energy required would be on the order of $10^{46}$ erg for {\it isoluminosity} and $10^{48}$ erg for {\it isoirradiance}.
-This is several orders of magnitude larger than the total energy required for migrating Earth via asteroid deflection in order to keep the incident flux constant, ${\sim} 10^{40}$ erg \citep{Korycansky_2001}.
+Taking place over billions of years, the total energy required would be on the order of $10^{47}$ erg, at least.
+This is several orders of magnitude larger than the total energy required for migrating Earth via asteroid deflection in order to keep the incident flux constant, about $10^{40}$ erg \citep{Korycansky_2001}.
+Alternatively, migration could be achieved with a large reflective sail which is much less massive than the required asteroid \citep{McInnes_2002}.
 Though SL is much more expensive, the energy required for this is readily available from the star and offers a long-term solution by extending the lifetime of the host star, whereas the upper limit for habitability via orbital migration is still set by the natural MS lifetime.
-Further, assuming more than one habitable planet in the system through luck or terraforming, SL extends the lifetime of the whole planetary system by keeping the flux on every planet in that system constant (assuming the mass is kept interior for {\it isoluminosity}).
-For a multi-planetary civilization, SL may be preferred, as a technique like orbital migration requires a transfer of orbital energy from one planet to another, which makes it difficult to preserve multiple habitable planets in the same system.
+Further, assuming more than one habitable planet in the system through luck or terraforming, SL extends the lifetime of the whole planetary system by keeping the flux on every planet in that system constant.
+For a multi-planetary civilization SL may be preferred because a technique similar to orbital migration requires a transfer of orbital energy from one planet to another.
+This makes it difficult to preserve multiple habitable planets in the same system.
 Orbital migration could also lead to a destabilization of asteroids or orbits of other planets \citep{Korycansky_2001}.
-Spin up or spin down torque considerations also have to be made with the orbital migration technique.
-Alternatively, \citealt{McInnes_2002} show that migration could be achieved with a large reflective sail which is much less massive than the required asteroid, though SL would be advantageous for similar reasons.
+Spin up or spin down torque considerations also have to be made with the orbital migration technique. {\it Isoirradiance} may face similar difficulties, which may be an argument for a civilization to prefer {\it isoluminosity}.